Bar Week 2023

-Satisfy the drunchies with cheesy, crunchy fried goodness, from burgers to won ton nachos.
+Where to satisfy the drunchies with cheesy, crunchy fried goodness, from burgers to wonton nachos.

-The term “bar food” is often spit out with a tinge of snobbery, as if good cocktails and beer-and-shot specials could never coexist with real food.
-But eating while drinking is one of life’s great pleasures, and while it’s arguable that everything tastes better when you’re drunk, this bar fare is crave-worthy, even before the alcohol kicks in.
+The term “bar food” is often uttered with a tinge of snobbery, as if beer and shot specials could never coexist with culinary excellence.
+But eating while drinking is one of life’s great pleasures, and this bar fare is crave-worthy, even before the alcohol kicks in.

 Assembly Brewing